Table Of Contents

 ../../../../../_images/NormalOperation_domain0.png

-Due to everything in the network operating properly, bridge and slave nodes periodically synchronize their clock time and drift rate to the primary master node.
-However, due to the randomly changing drift rates, they diverge from the master clock after some time.
+Due to everything in the network operating properly, bridge and slave nodes periodically synchronize their clocks to the primary master node.

 Note